TechToSpeech/terraform-aws-serverless-static-wordpress/README.md

 relating to WP2Static, [raise an issue on their repo](https://github.com/leonstafford/wp2static/issues).
 For any issues relating to this module, [raise an issue against this repo.](https://github.com/TechToSpeech/terraform-aws-serverless-static-wordpress/issues)

+### Connecting to container with ECS Exec

+ECS Exec is supported to help troubleshooting container issues.
+Read to [AWS Docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) for usage instructions.

+It's recommended that the `ecs_healthcheck_enabled` variable is set to `false` to prevent the container from being terminated and replaced while troubleshooting.

 ## Inputs

 | Name | Description | Type | Default | Required |